 Businesses tend to handle engagement by either leaving managers to their own devices to fill talent needs or by using strict, one-size fits all program.
 Unfortunately, both of these methods have high associated costs and risks.
 In order to successfully engage this gray-zone talent, organizations need to offer flexible engagement options that appeal to a broad range of independent work engagement and worker types.

-Here are 3 costs associated with not having a comprehensive workforce management program for engaging independent workers.
+Here are three costs associated with not having a comprehensive workforce management program for engaging independent workers.

 1. Rogue engagement